marlonrichert/zsh-launchpad/README.md

 the former, but don't give you any of the latter.
 Zsh itself also fails in this regard.
-On one end, its [new user wizard](https://github.com/zsh-users/zsh/blob/master/Functions/Newuser/zsh-newuser-install) _tries_ to give you the former, but rather than give you decent defaults, it forces you to choose from a wide array of confusing options and leaves you with a poorly-documented config full of magic values.
-On the other end, its [_An Introduction to the Z Shell_](https://zsh.sourceforge.io/Intro/intro_toc.html) _tries_ to give you the latter, but rather than being hands-on, presents you with endless lists of abstract examples with no clear practical use and hasn't been updated since 1995.
+On one end, its [new user wizard](https://github.com/zsh-users/zsh/blob/master/Functions/Newuser/zsh-newuser-install) _tries_ to give you the former, but, rather than give you decent defaults, forces you to choose from a wide array of confusing options and leaves you with a poorly-documented config full of magic values.
+On the other end, its [_An Introduction to the Z Shell_](https://zsh.sourceforge.io/Intro/intro_toc.html) _tries_ to give you the latter, but rather than being hands-on, presents you with endless lists of abstract examples without clear, practical uses and hasn't been updated since 1995.

 There is clearly a gap in the offerings for new Zsh users.
 This template is for